irwtdvoys/aoc-2024/readme.md

 ##### Day 04

 Just ran a quick search for the start and middle of the x characters, just had to be careful to avoid overflowing the edge.

+##### Day 05

+Tried a very naive bruteforce before attempting a tree based on the rules.
+In the end used simpler trees after filtering for relevant rules and then running a DFS.